aeternity/aesophia/docs/sophia_stdlib.md

 Set.fold(f : ('a, 'b) => 'b, acc : 'b, s : set('a)) : 'b
 ```

-Folds the function `f` over every element in the set `s` and returns the final value of the accumulator.
+Folds the function `f` over every element in the set `s` and returns the final value of the accumulator `acc`.

 #### subtract